pg8wood/discord-voice-assistant-bot/README.md

 ## Usage

 ### Vanilla bot
-Run `python3 bot/bot_service.py` to run the Discord bot without any fancy Google Assistant functionality.
+Run `python3 bot/bot_service.py` (Mac users should run `bot/bot_service.sh`) to run the Discord bot without any fancy Google Assistant functionality.

 ### Google Assistant mode
 Run the Sanic server with `python3 bot/index.py`.
 This will run the web server at http://localhost:8000.